In today's lesson, I'm going to teach you guys how to track pump and dumps and explain why they're so useful for you as

 The term pump and dump comes from what the stock price actually looks like on a chart.

-It's very easy to depict, and most likely, you see it all the time, especially with stocks or "penny stocks" that are not that common or well known.
+It's very easy to depict, and most likely, you see it all the time but don't even know it, especially with stocks or "penny stocks" that are not that common or well known.

-You'll probably notice a stock fluttering normally along, and then for some reason, you'll see a massive gain, and then a massive fall.
+You'll probably notice a stock fluttering normally along, with just a steady consistent volume and price, and then all of a sudden out of the blue, for some reason you'll see a massive gain, with the price skyrocketing up 20-50% for a couple of days and then a massive fall.

 As you become more and more experienced with trading, you'll start to notice that the same general ticker symbols or the same stocks tend to see these pump and dump patterns on a consistent basis.